freqtrade/freqtrade/docs/faq.md

 for i in {1..100}; do freqtrade hyperopt -e 1000; done
 ```

-### Why does it take so long time to run hyperopt?
+### Why does it take a long time to run hyperopt?

-#1 Discovering a great strategy with Hyperopt takes time.
-Study www.freqtrade.io, the Freqtrade Github page, join the Freqtrade Discord - or something totally else.
-While you patiently wait for the most advanced, public known, crypto bot, in the world, to hand you a possible golden strategy specially designed just for you =)
+* Discovering a great strategy with Hyperopt takes time.
+Study www.freqtrade.io, the Freqtrade Documentation page, join the Freqtrade [Slack community](https://join.slack.com/t/highfrequencybot/shared_invite/enQtNjU5ODcwNjI1MDU3LTU1MTgxMjkzNmYxNWE1MDEzYzQ3YmU4N2MwZjUyNjJjODRkMDVkNjg4YTAyZGYzYzlhOTZiMTE4ZjQ4YzM0OGE) - or the Freqtrade [discord community](https://discord.gg/X89cVG).
+While you patiently wait for the most advanced, free crypto bot in the world, to hand you a possible golden strategy specially designed just for you.

-#2 If you wonder why it can take from 20 minutes to days to do 1000 epocs here are some answers:
+* If you wonder why it can take from 20 minutes to days to do 1000 epocs here are some answers:

 This answer was written during the release 0.15.1, when we had: